EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 ## Create a new draft record
 After loading your token a **POST** request will create a new draft record.
 Only some basic metadata is needed, like the title and community, which is sent along with the request as the data argument together with a header defining the content type.
 All metadata can be changed later during the deposit workflow.

-In this case, a new open access record is created for the EUDAT community with the title 'My test upload':
+In the following example, a new open access record is created for the EUDAT community with the title 'My test upload'.
+The community is identified using its unique identifier:

 ```python
 >>> header = {"Content-Type": "application/json"}